ChrisBotella/TrophicNetEncoder/README.md

 ## How to reproduce results

 All files must be put in one directory which must be specified in the beginning of each R script.
-Then simply run **simulate_nets.R** to generate the dataset of networks, then run **compute_embeddings.R** to compute the embedding of the networks with each method, then run **run_analysis_pipeline.R** to reproduce the tables and Figures of the manuscript and run **wood2015_Embedding.R** to reproduce analysis on the empirical marine foodwebs.
+Then simply run **simulate_nets.R** to generate the dataset of networks, then run **compute_embeddings.R** to compute the embedding of the networks with each method, then run **run_analysis_pipeline.R** to reproduce all Tables and Figures of the manuscript.